hhqweasd/LG-ShadowNet/README.md

 ## Acknowledgments
-Code is implemented based on a [Mask-ShadowGAN](https://github.com/xw-hu/Mask-ShadowGAN).
+Code is implemented based on [Mask-ShadowGAN](https://github.com/xw-hu/Mask-ShadowGAN).

 ## Results of LG-ShadowNet